highered-esricanada/od_layer/README.md

 A second demo presents a 2x2 dashboard-like view allowing you to simultaneously compare four different views (e.g., travel times for four different time periods).
 This will load 4x the data as the first demo, and is best viewed on desktop browsers with (give it time to load all of the data): [https://highered-esricanada.github.io/od_layer/demo/dashboard.html](https://highered-esricanada.github.io/od_layer/demo/dashboard.html)

+A third demo shows an option added to render values differently, with two gradients for values above/below a specified midpoint.
+In this example, the difference between either cost or time associated with driving an automobile vs. taking public transit is calculated between two O/D matrices, and this difference is visualized using a different colour for values above zero (higher cost/time associated with transit) and below zero (higher cost or time associated with driving in an automobile).
+Note that this demo will download about ~60-80mb on startup to load two O/D matrices of data: [https://highered-esricanada.github.io/od_layer/demo/difference.html](https://highered-esricanada.github.io/od_layer/demo/difference.html)

 ### Data requirements

 Zone features must be provided as an input FeatureSet containing polygon geometries and at least one attribute that can be used as a Zone identifier.
 Polygon geometries must be single-part polygons - if your data contain multi-part polygons, [explode](https://pro.arcgis.com/en/pro-app/help/editing/explode-a-multipart-feature.htm) them into individual single-part polygons.
 Each polygon must be assigned an attribute that can be used as a zone identifier - this does not need to be unique (e.g., in the case of exploded multi-part polygons).